 2) Complete the online training that will be sent to you.

-3) Exchange weekly emails over eight weeks with your student and impart the lessons you have learned in your career.
-Students send an email in class each week, mentors to respond within 2 business days.
+3) Exchange weekly messages over eight weeks with your student and impart the lessons you have learned in your career.
+Students send a message in class each week and mentors should respond within 2 business days.

 The eMentors program partners with companies and their employees to volunteer as mentors to Minnesota students.
 See below for a list of some of our partner companies.
 If your company is interested in partnering with BestPrep, contact us.